NPC0314/NPC0314/README.md

 - 👋 Greetings young traveler.
 - I have been expecting you.
-- The king of the Mighty kingdom has told me that ypou would arrive.
+- The king of the Mighty kingdom has told me that you would arrive.
 - Would you mind a quest?